 As per the provisions of section 80G of the Income Tax Act, 1961, tax deduction can be claimed for donations to various charitable organisations.
-While there is no absolute limit on this deduction but there are limits depending on which type of organisation you are making the donation to.
-80G provides 50-100% exemption on contributions to some government relief funds and 50% deduction up to 10% of income on some NGOs registered under the Income Tax Act.
+While there is no absolute limit on the amount that you can donate, there are limits depending on which type of organisation you are making monetary donations to.
+Section 80G provides 50-100% exemption on contributions made to some government relief funds and 50% deduction up to 10% of income in case of some NGOs registered under the Income Tax Act.
 Read on to find out more about section 80G of the Income Tax Act and its different sub-limits below.

 Exemption Limits under Section 80G